AdobeDocs/experience-manager-65.en/help/forms/using/oauth2-support-for-mail-service.md

    >
    > If there is the single tenant application, replace `common` with your `[tenantid]` in the following URL for generating authorization code: `https://login.microsoftonline.com/[tenantid]/oauth2/v2.0/authorize?client_id=[[clientid]]&scope=IMAP.AccessAsUser.All%20POP.AccessAsUser.All%20SMTP.Send%20User.Read%20Mail.Read%20openid%20offline_access&response_type=code&redirect_uri=[redirect_uri]&prompt=login`

-1. When, you type the above URL, you are redirected to the login screen:
+1. When you type the above URL, you are redirected to the login screen:
    ![Login Screen](/help/forms/using/assets/azure_loginscreen.png)

 1. Enter the email, click **Next** and the App permission screen appears:

    ![Allow Permission](/help/forms/using/assets/azure_permission.png)

-1. Once you allow permission, you are redirected to a new URL as: `https://login.microsoftonline.com/common/oauth2/nativeclient?code=<code>&session_state=[session_id]`
+1. When you allow permission, you are redirected to a new URL as: `https://login.microsoftonline.com/common/oauth2/nativeclient?code=<code>&session_state=[session_id]`

 1. Copy the value of `<code>` from the above URL from `0.ASY...` to `&session_state` in the above URL.